Flooding in your business could destroy your livelihood, family and possessions.

 The Environment Agency has specially trained Flood Support Officers across the country who provide information and advice during and after floods.
 If you have been affected by flooding, contact the Environment Agency for details of local community drop-in sessions to get information, advice and support.

 Think about repairing your property to make it resilient to flooding.
 To reduce flood damage you could take measure such as laying tiles instead of carpets, moving electrical sockets higher up the walls and fitting non-return valves.
-CPL are the leading flood clean-up professionals having done 1000’s now, why would you trust anybody else.
+CPL t/a Rainbow International are the leading flood clean-up professionals having done 1000’s now, why would you trust anybody else.